opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 ## File Structure

 To make editing the specification easier, we split the OpenAPI spec into multiple files that can be found in the [spec](spec) directory.
 The file structure is as follows:

-- The API Operations are grouped by namespaces in [spec/namespaces](spec/namespaces/) directory.
-Each `.yaml` file in this directory represents a namespace and holds all paths and operations of the namespace.
-- The data schemas are grouped by categories in [spec/schemas](spec/schemas/) directory.
-Each `.yaml` file in this directory represents a category.
-- The [spec/opensearch-openapi.yaml](spec/opensearch-openapi.yaml) file is the OpenAPI root file that ties everything together.

 ```
 spec